 Iran/Persian Gulf States.
 In enforcing the embargo, two U.S. ships lead a Multinational Interdiction Force (MIF) that conducts maritime searches in the Persian Gulf to prevent the smuggling of oil and other high-value exports.
-The United States has asserted that Iran's Revolutionary Guard has been helping Iraq smuggle out the oil exports in exchange for "protection fees," although Iran did stop some illicit shipments in mid-2000, earning some U.S. praise.
-From its high of about \$600 million in 2000, smuggling through this route has fallen substantially since early 2001, indicating that Iraq is increasing its use of a pipeline to Syria (see below).
-It should be noted that Iraq receives only half the export value after paying off the Revolutionary Guard and smugglers.
-In October 2001, the United Nations produced evidence of continued illicit oil exports through the Gulf.
+The United States has asserted that Iran's Revolutionary Guard often helps Iraq smuggle out the oil exports in exchange for "protection fees," although Iran does sometimes stop illicit shipments.
+From its high of about \$600 million in 2000, smuggling through this route has fallen substantially since early 2001, indicating that Iraq may be increasingly using the pipeline to Syria (see below).
+In June 2002, U.S. military officials attributed the drop-off in part to more robust enforcement techniques by the MIF.
+It should be noted that Iraq receives only half the export value after paying the Revolutionary Guard and smugglers.

-Iranian-Iraqi relations have improved since 1995.
+Iranian-Iraqi relations have improved since 1995, and Iran publicly opposes a U.S. attack on Iraq.
 The two exchanged 6,000 prisoners from the Iran-Iraq war in April 1998 and smaller batches of prisoners and remains since.
 In early October 2000, the two agreed to abide by the 1975 Algiers Accords that delineated their border, and Iran's Foreign Minister visited later in the month, a sign of accelerating rapprochement.
 Iraq's Foreign Minister visited Iran in January 2002, and Iran released over 600 Iraqi prisoners still held.

-Regarding Iraq's relations with the Gulf monarchy states, in April 2000, the UAE and Bahrain reopened embassies in Baghdad, leaving Kuwait and Saudi Arabia as the only two Gulf monarchies without diplomatic relations with Iraq.
+The Gulf states, despite the threat they have faced from Iraq, publicly oppose a U.S. attack, although it is widely believed they could change their positions if the United States moved forward on that.
+In April 2000, the UAE and Bahrain reopened embassies in Baghdad, leaving Kuwait and Saudi Arabia as the only two Gulf monarchies without diplomatic relations with Iraq.
 As noted above, Kuwait and Iraq, in conjunction with Saudi Arabia, took steps to reconcile at the Arab League summit in Jordan (March 27-28, 2002).
+In June 2002, Saudi Arabia opened a border crossing with Iraq for goods to reach Iraq under the "oil-for-food" program.

 Syria/Lebanon/Egypt.
-Syria and Iraq began a warming trend in relations by reopening their border in 1997; this trend has continued since the July 2000 accession of Bashar Assad to the presidency of Syria.
+Syria and Iraq began a warming trend in relations by reopening their border in 1997; this trend has accelerated since the July 2000 accession of Bashar Assad to the presidency of Syria.
 Since late 1998, the two countries have benefitted from the reopening of the Iraq-Syria oil pipeline, closed since 1982, and Iraq has been sending about 150,000 - 180,000 barrels per day of oil through the line, under a "swap" arrangement in which Syria uses the oil domestically and exports an equivalent extra amount of its own oil.
-Because of discounts offered to Syria, Iraq earns about \$800 million per year from this illicit exportation.
-Resolution 1284 (paragraph 16) lays the groundwork for the opening of this route, but Syria and Iraq are resisting controls on this trade.
+Because of discounts offered to Syria (about half the world price of oil), Iraq and Syria each earn about \$800 million per year from this illicit exportation.
+Resolution 1284 (paragraph 16) lays the groundwork for the eventual legal opening of this route, but Syria and Iraq are resisting any conditionality.
 Syria has not implemented its pledge to Secretary of State Powell, made during his February 2001 visit to Damascus, that Syria would place the pipeline under oil-for-food guidelines, and press reports say the Bush Administration has not pressed Syria to uphold this commitment in order to earn Syrian cooperation in the war on terrorism.
 In May 2001, Iraq and Syria reopened diplomatic missions in each others' capitals.
+Since July 2002, there have been reports Syria is providing a route for the delivery from former Soviet bloc sources of banned military equipment to Iraq, including tank and aircraft engines and other spare parts and anti-aircraft guns.